refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 ## Meta usage <GuideBadge id="guides-concepts/general-concepts#meta" />

-[`meta`][meta] is a special property that can be used to pass additional information to your data provider methods through data hooks like `useOne`, `useList`, `useForm` from anywhere accros your application.
+[`meta`][meta] is a special property that can be used to pass additional information to your data provider methods through data hooks like `useOne`, `useList`, `useForm` from anywhere across your application.

 The capabilities of `meta` properties depend on your data provider's implementation.
 While some may use additional features through `meta`, others may not use them or follow a different approach.